densogiaichned/dsian.TwinCAT.Ads.Server.Mock/README.md

             .RegisterBehavior(new WriteIndicationBehavior(0, 0, 22));
     ```
     * **Behaviors**
-    Behaviros like `ReadIndicationBehavior` are used as enpdpoint for a specific ADS call, e.g.
+    Behaviors like `ReadIndicationBehavior` are used as endpoint for a specific ADS call, e.g.
         ```csharp
         new ReadIndicationBehavior(1, 123,  Enumerable.Range(1,32).Select(i => (byte)i).ToArray())
         ```